11 Best Cheap Drift Cars In 2025

 Although it probably doesn’t come as a surprise, this small and humble two-seater roadster is not only a bargain, but it’ll also provide you with heaps of fun for a fantastic price.

-We personally like the early 1.8L variants for a budget drifter, and there are plenty of supercharger and turbocharger variations for each generation on the market if you think you may have a few extra bucks to splash later on.
+We like the early 1.8L variants for a budget drifter, and there are plenty of supercharger and turbocharger variations for each generation on the market if you think you may have a few extra bucks to splash later on.

-If you keep it stock, expect a lot of clutch kicking and foot-to-the-floor, balls-to-the-wall type driving, and in return, you’ll be rewarded with the biggest, cheesiest grin that you’ve ever experienced!
+If you keep it stock, expect a lot of clutch kicking and foot-to-the-floor, balls-to-the-wall type driving, and in return, you’ll be rewarded with the biggest, cheesiest grin you’ve ever experienced!

 One of the main downsides with these can be rust, so depending on which state you’re purchasing from, we highly recommend taking a thorough look underneath in case it may have some imminent costly repairs looming.